swagify/swagalert/README.md

 #Usage

-You can install SweetAlert through bower:
+You can install SweetAlert through bower (swagalert will be available, soon™):

 ```bash
 bower install sweetalert